Topl/BramblSc-docs/docs/Modules/Common/External Libraries/ByteVector/ByteVector.md

 #### Returns

-Returns the number of bytes in this `ByteVector`.
+Returns a vector whose contents are the results of taking the first n bytes of this vector.

 #### Errors